miladxandi/Simplist/README.md

 Note: There is a SQL Table file in "Resources" folder that you can easily import it to your local or online MySQL database

-Until you\`re working on a local working directory, the HTTPS protocol is turned off, but if you want to upload it on your server, the HTTPS protocol can be turned on by making the "SecureProtocol" `true` in the Core Folder, at the Configurations Folder you can find a Routing file, or go to this address:
+Until you\`re working on a local working directory, the HTTPS protocol is turned off, but if you want to upload it on your server, the HTTPS protocol can be turn on by making the "SecureProtocol" `true` in the Core Folder, at the Configurations Folder you can find a Routing file, or go to this address:
 >Core/Configurations/Routing.phtml

 You can change the `$SecureProtocol = false;` to `$SecureProtocol = true;`